Wałbrzych pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Wałbrzych?

-On 25 June 2026, Grass is the dominant pollen source in Wałbrzych. cypress are also present but at lower levels. hazel, willow, alder, and birch are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Wałbrzych. cypress are also present but at lower levels. willow, alder, artemisia, birch, and hazel are not currently active.

 When is pollen season in Wałbrzych?